Declaration of Breda: Contents

-The declaration was drawn up by Charles and his three chief advisors, Edward Hyde, James Butler, and Nicholas Monck, in order to state the terms by which Charles hoped to take up "the possession of that right which God and Nature hath made our due".
+The declaration was drawn up by Charles and his three chief advisors, Edward Hyde, James Butler and Nicholas Monck, in order to state the terms by which Charles hoped to take up "the possession of that right which God and Nature hath made our due".

 The declaration promised a "free and general pardon" to any old enemies of Charles and of his father who recognised Charles II as their lawful monarch, "excepting only such persons as shall hereafter be excepted by parliament".
-However it had always been Charles's expectation, or at least that of his chancellor, Edward Hyde (later Earl of Clarendon), that all who had been immediately concerned in his father's death should be punished, and even while at a disadvantage, while professing pardon and favour to many, he had constantly excepted the regicides.
-Once Charles was restored to the throne, on his behalf Hyde steered the Indemnity and Oblivion Act through Parliament.
-The act pardoned most who had sided with Parliament during the Civil War, but excepted the regicides, two prominent unrepentant republicans (John Lambert and Henry Vane the Younger), and around another twenty; all of whom were forbidden to take any public office or sit in Parliament.
+However it had always been Charles's expectation, or at least that of Hyde, that all who had been closely involved in his father's death should be punished, and even while at a disadvantage, while professing pardon and favour to many, he had constantly excepted the regicides of Charles I. Once Charles was restored to the throne, on his behalf Hyde steered the Indemnity and Oblivion Act through Parliament.
+The act pardoned most who had sided with Parliament during the Civil War, but excepted the regicides, two prominent unrepentant republicans (John Lambert and Henry Vane the Younger), and around another 20 men; all of whom were forbidden to take any public office or sit in Parliament.

 In the declaration Charles promised religious toleration in areas where it did not disturb the peace of the kingdom, and an act of Parliament for the "granting of that indulgence".
 However Parliament chose to interpret the threat of peace to the kingdom to include the holding of public office by non-Anglicans.
 Between 1660 and 1665 the Cavalier Parliament passed four statutes that became known as the Clarendon Code.
 These severely limited the rights of Roman Catholics and nonconformists, such as the Puritans who had reached the zenith of their influence under the Commonwealth, effectively excluding them from national and local politics.

 The declaration undertook to settle the back-pay of General Monck's soldiers.
 The landed classes were reassured that establishing the justice of contested grants and purchases of estates that had been made "in the continued distractions of so many years and so many and great revolutions" was to be determined in Parliament.
 Charles II appeared to have "offered something to everyone in his terms for resuming government".
 Copies of the Declaration were delivered to both houses of the Convention Parliament by John Grenville.
 Other copies with separate covering letters were delivered to Lord General George Monck to be communicated to the Lord President of the Council of State and to the Officers of the Army under his command, and to the Generals of the "Navy at Sea" and to the Lord Mayor of London.